Closing Procedures & Deadlines

 Do not accrue motor pool charges, because they will be recorded before the close of period 14

-BAO will accrue Concur Pcard and travel expenses incurred in FY20 – see details in the central accrual entries section
+Business Affairs will accrue Concur Pcard and travel expenses incurred in FY22 – see details in the Central Accrual Entries section

 According to GAAP, accrual accounting requires expenditures to be charged to the fiscal year and period in which goods are received or services are performed, regardless of when budget or cash is available.